 Learn much more at Never Take a Field Sobriety Test Say DUI Lawyers.

 The penalty for possessing an unregistered or unlabeled keg is a fine up to $500.
-For destroying the label on a keg it’s a fine up to $1,000 and/or six months imprisonment.
+For destroying the label on a keg it’s a fine up to $1,000 and/or six months jail

 Penalties for violating Maine alcohol laws about driving can include the required use of an ignition interlock device (IID).
 An IID prevents a vehicle from starting if the driver’s breath contains alcohol fumes.
+An IID is very expensive.
+Needless to say, the offender pays all costs.
 Judges can also require alcohol education or treatment for alcohol abuse.